suneel0101/lesson-plan/README.md

 - how to filter and slice DataFrames
 - how to get aggregate counts
 - how to apply functions to entire columns
+- string methods
+- some data cleaning using `apply`

 1. How to read in csvs and find out how many songs from 1981
 ```python